 Diluted net loss per share is computed by giving effect to all potentially dilutive securities, including stock options, restricted stock units, performance stock units and the shares related to the conversion of the 1.25% Convertible Senior Notes issued by the Company on May 11, 2020 and due August 2025 in an aggregate principal amount of $253,000 (the "2025 Notes"), to the extent dilutive.

 Basic and diluted net loss per share was the same for each period presented as the inclusion of all potential shares of common stock outstanding would have been anti-dilutive.
-There were 8,815,124 and 7,843,510 potentially dilutive shares from the conversion of outstanding stock options, restricted stock units and performance stock units that were not included in the calculation of diluted net loss per share for the period ending September 30, 2022 and 2021, respectively.
-Additionally, 8,239,254 shares underlying the conversion option of the 2025 Notes are not considered in the calculation of diluted net loss per share as the effect would be anti-dilutive.
-The Company intends to settle the principal amount of the 2025 Notes in cash, shares or a combination thereof.
-As a result of the adoption of ASU 2020-06, the Company uses the if-converted method for calculating any potential dilutive effect on diluted net income per share, if applicable.
+There were 9,012,612 and 8,815,124 potentially dilutive shares from the conversion of outstanding stock options, restricted stock units and performance stock units that were not included in the calculation of diluted net loss per share for the period ending September 30, 2023 and 2022, respectively.
+Additionally, 8,239,254 shares underlying the conversion option of the 2025 Notes are not considered in the calculation of diluted net loss per share as the effect would be anti-dilutive for the period ending September 30, 2023 and 2022, respectively.

 | | | | | |